chiteroman/PlayIntegrityFix/README.md

 ## Current Issues
 It doesn't work in Xiaomi.eu custom ROMs due their fix implementation.
-Their devs are already working in it: [click me](https://xiaomi.eu/community/threads/google-wallet-stopped-working-device-doesnt-meet-security-requirements.70444/post-704331).
+Their devs are already working on it: [click me](https://xiaomi.eu/community/threads/google-wallet-stopped-working-device-doesnt-meet-security-requirements.70444/post-704331).
 If Xiaomi.eu devs drop support for your device and this module doesn't work you must change the ROM if you want to pass DEVICE verdict.

 ## Thanks to